Jam the Chaos

 Since 2013, SITCON has upheld its founding principle of free admission,

-dedicated to promoting student IT education.
+dedicating itself to student IT education.
 We encourage participants to break free from conventional thinking, explore hidden possibilities,

-and provide students with valuable opportunities to learn and connect.
+and gain valuable opportunities to learn and connect.
 Over the years, we have accompanied countless students into the world of information technology.

-If you share SITCON’s vision, we welcome your support in spreading the seeds of IT education across Taiwan.
+If you share SITCON’s vision, we welcome your support in helping the seeds of IT education spread to every corner of Taiwan.

 > Over 14,000 total participants